-The mission of the LCOB is to be a leading regional institution for the education of business students.
-The College is committed to an overall balance among teaching, scholarly activity, and service.
-The LCOB is dedicated to graduating individuals who possess the communication, critical thinking, and problem solving skills necessary to meet district needs and the demands of a global environment.
+The mission of the LCOB is to be a leading state institution for the education of business students, and a contributor to the region's economic development.
+The college is committed to an overall balance among teaching, scholarly activity, and service.
+The LCOB is dedicated to graduating individuals who possess the communication, critical thinking, and problem-solving skills necessary to meet the Tri-State area's needs for the demands of the global marketplace.